1292863248/NCSV/README.md

 # NCSV
 A Multimodal Benchmark for Negative Chinese Short Video Detection with Social Context
 - **Dataset**: The video ID (which can be used to infer the video URL) and corresponding annotations have been released in data directory.
-- **Models**: Our proposed model SV-FEND and other methods are provided in model .
+- **Models**: Our proposed model and other methods are provided in model directory.
 ### Environment
 ```
 python 3.8.17, pytorch 2.0.1 and cuda 11.8